barchart/marketdata-api-js/README.md

 ### Overview

-[Barchart](https://www.barchart.com) offers streaming market data for a wide range of asset classes which trade on exchanges around the world (review our [market data catalog](https://www.barchart.com/solutions/data/market) for details).
+[Barchart](https://www.barchart.com) offers streaming market data for a wide range of asset classes which trade on exchanges around the world.
+Review our [market data catalog](https://www.barchart.com/solutions/data/market) for details.

 **This SDK enables your applications to consume real-time market data**, as follows: